 Tips & Tricks

 - Reserve early – We booked really late and there were literally only 1-2 campsites left for us to pick from.
 If you want your pick of sites or a chance to book yurt huts, I would do it as soon as bookings are available.
-Reservations can be done with Parks Canada.
+Remember that this is not a provincial park so you’ll be doing reservations with Parks Canada instead of Ontario Parks.

 - No showers – Keep in mind that there are no shower facilities in the park so just a heads up.